zal265450/Joy-Vision/CONTRIBUTING.md

 ### Pull Request
-We use [GitHub Issues](https://github.com/chaosblade-io/chaosblade-exec-jvm/issues) and [Pull Requests](https://github.com/chaosblade-io/chaosblade-exec-jvm/pulls) for trackers.

-If you find a typo in the document, find a bug in code, or want new features, or want to give suggestions, you can [open an issue on GitHub](https://github.com/chaosblade-io/chaosblade-exec-jvm/issues/new) to report it.
-Please follow the guideline message in the issue template.

-If you want to contribute, please follow the [contribution workflow](#Workflow) and create a new pull request.
-If your PR contains large changes, e.g. component refactor or new components, please write detailed documents about its design and usage.

 Note that a single PR should not be too large.
 If heavy changes are required, it's better to separate the changes to a few individual PRs.